engineers-tools/xDGA/README.md

 # xDGA

-**xDGA** is an Excel add-in that gives you the capability to apply Dissolved Gases Analysis (DGA) algorithms from all the major international guidelines.
+**xDGA** is an Excel add-in that contains custom formulas that apply Dissolved Gases Analysis (DGA) algorithms from all the major international guidelines.

-**xDGA** helps the user to use their existing DGA data and be able to quicly run assessments algorithms from any of the major international guidelines and industry best practices.

-So far, **xDGA** implements the following guidelines and algorithms:
+**xDGA** implements the following guidelines and algorithms:

 * IEC 60599 ed.3 2015.
 * Duval Triangles for Transformers, Reactors, Cables and On-Load Tap Changers
 * Duval Pentagons
+* Rogers Ratios

 ## Usage

 The add-in is activated by opening the **xDGA.ADDIN64.xll** or **xDGA.ADDIN.xll** file, depending on your architecture.
-Both files are in the **Distribution** folder and they are stand-alone (i.e. don't need other files or libraries to run).
+Both files are in the <a href="Distribution">**Distribution**</a> folder and they are stand-alone (i.e. don't need other files or libraries to run).

 The formulas can then be applied to any Excel spreadsheet with DGA data.